ovvn/guide/content/packages.md

 The constraint solver is necessary because Meteor's package system is **single-loading** - that is, you can never have two different versions of the same package loaded side-by-side in the same app.
 This is particularly useful for packages that include a lot of client-side code, or packages that expect to be singletons.

 Note that the version solver also has a concept of "gravity" - when many solutions are possible for a certain set of dependencies, it always selects the oldest possible version.
 This is helpful if you are trying to develop a package to ship to lots of users, since it ensures your package will be compatible with the lowest common denominator of a dependency.
 If your package needs a newer version than is currently being selected for a certain dependency, you need to update your `package.js` to have a newer version constraint.

+## LESS, SCSS, or Stylus mixins/variables

+Just like packages can export JavaScript code, they can export reusable bits of CSS pre-processor code.
+You can have a package that doesn't actually include any CSS, but just exports different bits of reusable mixins and variables.
+Learn more about this in the [article about the Meteor build system](XXX), which includes a section about CSS compilers.

 ## Cordova plugins